-- Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market date for substantially the full term of the assets or liabilities. - Level 3 Unobservable inputs that are supported by little or no market activity, and that are significant to the fair value of the assets or liabilities.
+- Level 1 Quoted prices for identical assets or liabilities in active markets that the reporting entity has the ability to access at the measurement date.
+Level 1 assets and liabilities may include debt and equity securities that are traded in an active exchange, including over-the-counter markets, and that are highly liquid. - Level 2 Observable inputs other than Level 1 prices, such as quoted prices for similar assets or liabilities; quoted prices in markets that are not active; or other inputs that are observable or can be corroborated by observable market date for substantially the full term of the assets or liabilities. - Level 3 Unobservable inputs that are supported by little or no market activity, and that are significant to the fair value of the assets or liabilities.
 Level 3 assets and liabilities include financial instruments whose value is determined using pricing models, discounted cash flow methodologies, or similar techniques, as well as instruments for which the determination of fair value requires significant management judgment or estimation.

-The following table summarized the Organization's fair value measurements for investments in accordance with authoritative guidance at June 30, 2021.
+The following table summarized the Organization's fair value measurements for investments in accordance with authoritative guidance at June 30, 2022.